What's The Inspiration?

 “Anya.”
 He rubbed the back of his neck.
 “Do you want to grab a coffee after work?”

 I stared into his kind brown eyes.
 Steven and I have been on a handful of coffee dates in the past few months.
 He’s good-looking and nice.
-Any girl would be happy to be with him, except me.
+Any girl would be happy in a relationship with him.
+I’m not one of them.
+I tried, but it’s just not working for me.
 If I’m going to have a man in my life, I want someone who will excite my nerve endings and make me feel like the most beautiful woman in the world.
-Steven isn’t that man.
+I’m not looking for love.

 “Sure.”
 I agreed.
 “Coffee sounds nice.”